 Data, discussion and stories of a national crisis

 Part one of a multi-part series

-I have a friend who lost nearly her entire family to suicide within two years: her brother, then her mother, followed by her father.
+I have a friend who lost nearly her entire family to suicide within four years: her brother, then her father, followed by her mother.
 Gloria Johnson, another friend and my mentor since college, lost one of her twin boys.
 It’s been 12 years since she lost her son, and the tears still fall.

 These friends are remarkable women – with a rare level of kindness and wisdom.
 Resilience is a mysterious force.
 I always looked at them with reverence and the persistent question in the back of my mind: But how did YOU survive that?

 My question was fitting.
 The American Psychological Association states that surviving the suicide death of a loved one is psychologically at par with surviving a concentration camp.
 Think about that for a minute.
 Imagine Auschwitz and Dachau: the horrors seen; the starvation; dysentery and death.

 A year and a half ago, I found myself in the throes of my greatest loss and gauntlet thus far in life.

 Someone for whom I cared a great deal was 800 miles away and contacted me to say he wasn’t going to make it for Thanksgiving – because he wasn’t going to be alive.
 I was at work, with weak signal and trying to process his cryptic messages.
 Then, I was attempting with every fiber of my being – with the power of words – to keep him alive; to make him want to live.

 His response was, “I’m tired, Jana.”
 He killed himself as violently and efficiently as he had taken out insurgents during his service in the military.